kennyalive/Language-Arena/README.md

 ![complex logo](https://cloud.githubusercontent.com/assets/4964024/12994169/29e76414-d127-11e5-9e8a-c45d455f0cc1.jpg)

 Complex benchmarks implement non-trivial algorithms.
-These benchmarks have higher chances to detect the influence of the language design on performance characteristics and they also provide an opportunity for the compilers to demonstrate their optimization skills.
+These benchmarks have higher chances to detect the influence of the language design on performance characteristics.
+They also provide an opportunity for the compilers to demonstrate their optimization skills.

 ***